 Few cardholders are aware of this, but you can call your credit card provider to request for a lower interest rate.
 Of course, the approval is subject to their discretion, but they’re usually more amenable to your request if you’re a long-term customer and have a good payment record (which means you’ve never missed a payment).

 You’ll need to do a little research first; find out what the other credit card providers are offering and compare their interest rates and features against your current card.
 You should also check what your current provider is offering to new customers for the exact same card.

 If they are reluctant to grant you your request, tell them politely that you’ve received several interesting offers from other credit card providers, and ask if they’re willing to match the offers you’ve received to retain you as a customer.

 More often than not, credit card providers will be more than happy to approve your request if you meet all their requirements.
 Besides, you’ll never know unless you try.

 Tip: Before applying for a new credit card or loan, check your credit record with CCRIS and CTOS.
-If you have a good credit score, you can use that as a leverage to request for a lower interest rate.
+If you have a good credit score, you can use that as leverage to request a lower interest rate.